By Teachers, For Teachers

 After doing a little reading and talking with several other teachers, I can't help but wonder if standardized assessment tests are the best way to assess our students.
 Don't get me wrong, I am not saying we should not formally or informally assess students, absolutely we should!
 I just have a few concerns with standardized tests.

 I don't think so.
 When given standardized tests, students answer the same questions under the same conditions, usually in multiple-choice format.
 We all know the drill.
 We separate the desks, hand out the #2 pencils and scrap paper, remind students to work quietly, read directions, and set timer if necessary.

-Student's scores vary due to testing conditions or student's mental or emotional state.
+Student scores vary due to testing conditions or their mental or emotional state.
 Was the student hungry?
 Did he/she receive a good night's sleep?
 Were they distracted by the silence in the room (some students need a little background noise)?
 Do they suffer from test anxiety?
 Are they rushing to complete so they can read or draw?
 All these factors have to be considered when looking at the results of student testing.
 I have seen students who score well everyday do poorly on the standardized test.
 What does this indicate?

 Most schools administer the standardized tests in March.
 This allows teachers six months (assuming there are limited interruptions) to teach all material needed to score well.
 I have discovered that even with six months, there are many areas on the tests that have not been covered and will not be covered during the school year.
 Which leads me to question another noticeable disadvantage.

 One year my students prepared for the test in early March.
 Before administering the test, I was previewing the questions in the student booklet.
 Since the test is created by various institutions using a number of curriculum, it is possible for questions to appear that may be taught in one school but not another.
 My class was not exposed to civics or a specific content area in science.
 There was no way for me to prepare them for these type of questions.
 When they came across these questions, my students began to panic.
 They felt the test was unfair.